 Occasional trimming and removal of dead and diseased branches and fashioning the climber via pruning gives good results.

 One can allow the climber to grow up a tree.
-Another way is growing it up a wall on the building or on arches, pergolas, trellises, arbours, wire mesh or latticework fixed to the wall to assist them in climbing and preventing them from falling down due to bad weather.
+Another way is growing it up a wall on the building or on arches, pergolas, trellises, arbors, wire mesh or latticework fixed to the wall to assist them in climbing and preventing them from falling down due to bad weather.
 The best way is to be inventive in designing support for climbers.
-The material for the building of support can be iron, concrete, bamboo, wood etc.
+The material for the building of support can be iron, concrete, bamboo, wood, etc.

 11 Best Climber Plants